Senior Systems Administrator

 I completed my Master's Degree working with Dr. Louis A. Frank in May 1990.
 I continued with Ph.D. research projects but eventually accepted a full time Programmer Analyst position in Frank's Particles and Imaging Research group in 1993.
 I was later promoted to a Systems Analyst and maintain all the computing systems for the group and lots of the application software.

-I am now only working part-time for the Particles and Imaging Group.
+I am now only working part-time for the Particles and Imaging Group as their IT support.
 My new full-time (Day!) job is with the University of Iowa HealthCare Information Systems Department (UIHC/HCIS).
-In particular, the Laboratory Information Systems Group (LIS) where I am the Systems Administrator III managing the OpenVMS cluster for the Cerner HNAC PathNet LIS and all the other LIS Systems.
+In particular, the Laboratory Information Systems Team Lead (LIS) where I was the Systems Administrator managing the OpenVMS Cluster hosting the Cerner HNAC PathNet LIS until it evolved into an archival system on a Charon Alpha emulator for OpenVMS.
+My team now supports all the rest of the Pathology and Lab-based IT systems at UIHC as well as all remote Laboratories at the 7 healthcare sites where UIHC provides the full Electronic Medical Record (EMR) for them.

 Here is one of my mottos!